 Once a pupil hits 26 sessions (6.84%) Unauthorised absence, a letter is sent arranging a meeting with the parent/carer, School representative and Education Social Worker for an attendance meeting to take place.
 Referral to ESW made to attend meeting.
 Consideration to be given to attendance improvement strategies, including the introduction of an Attendance Improvement Plan.

-If attendance continues to deteriorate, consideration to be given to implementing legal action – FPN or Prosecution depending on attendance history level of absence and past compliance.
+If attendance continues to deteriorate, consideration to be given to implementing legal action – FPN or Prosecution depending on attendance history, level of absence and past compliance.

 Schools Strategies to improve attendance